Sinux1/CILISP/README.md

 #### Task 5 ::= CPN Calculator with Symbol Casting, Conditionals, and User Defined Functions
 This was a much more difficult task.
 Now let expressions can include custom function definitions.
 There is an argument list, and the function definition is an s_expr.
+Unfornatly, I am unable to complete Task 5.
+Task 5's custom function features _do_ _not_ _compute_ _correctly._

 ---